Side Effects of CoolSculpting: What Should You Know

 Side Effects During Coolsculpting

 Coolsculpting has very few side effects during the procedure.
 Be prepared for a Coolsculpting treatment to last about an hour.
 Unlike invasive procedures like liposuction, you don’t have to endure surgery or go under anesthesia to have Coolsculpting done.
-Plus, there’s no recovery time.
+Plus, there’s no recovery time and it’s very safe.
 You can make a Coolsculpting appointment at lunch, finish your workday, and hit the town that night!

 At most, some patients report mild discomfort during the procedure.
 To use the Coolsculpting machine, your doctor will place the body part you’re focused on between the machine’s cooling panels.
 Some people report a tugging sensation, but this only lasts for the duration of the procedure.